-JEDDAH The world's largest Muslim body has backed Saudi Arabia in its weeks-long diplomatic spat with Iran, accusing Tehran of backing terrorism and meddling in other countries' affairs.
+JEDDAH (Reuters) - The world’s largest Muslim body has backed Saudi Arabia in its weeks-long diplomatic spat with Iran, accusing Tehran of backing terrorism and meddling in other countries’ affairs.

 Tehran rejected the statement by The Organisation of Islamic Cooperation (OIC) as “unacceptable” on Friday, and in turn accused it of supporting “Saudi state terrorism”.